§ Authority layer · Source-reviewed monthly

 Source-reviewed by hand on a fortnightly-to-monthly cadence.
 Every re-check lands here, dated, with a one-line summary of what actually changed in the public material.

-Confirmed DISR's AI register template wording still recommends accountable persons per AI system.
+Confirmed the AI systems register wording still recommends accountable people per AI system.
 No structural change to local Tools record schema required.

 ACSQHC AI Clinical Use Guide page updated 20 March 2026.
 Medical Image Interpretation scenario language tightened around automation bias and post-incident review.